johnbiundo/dev.to-articles/blog-posts/modules-concepts/modules-concepts.md

 The Node Package Manager, npm, is an awesome system for storing and retrieving a group of related files, collectively known as a *package*, from a well-known global registry.

 There's a bunch of infrastructure that makes this work (magically, all you really have to do is install `npm` to get it).
-At the end of the day, all you usually need to know is that *npm* can be used to **get more files onto your filesystem** that you can then use the ES Module system to `import` from.
+At the end of the day, all you usually need to know is that *npm* can be used to **get more files onto your filesystem** that you can then use the ES module system to `import` from.
 And importing from these packages is *simple* because they live in a standard location that Node.js knows how to find, so you don't even need to include filepath info, as you do with your own code imports (i.e., the `./` part in `import { AppService } from './app.service'`).

 In terms of the canonical NestJS application, an example of importing from a package installed via npm is: